 Verify the details and press the Finish button to create the storage pool.

 - Enter the location to mount the source device for the storage pool in the Target Path field.
 If the location does not already exist,

 virt-managerwill create the directory.

 - Select a format from the Format list.
 The device is formatted with the selected format.This example uses the ext4 file system, the default Red Hat Enterprise Linux file system.

 Source Pathfield.This example uses the /dev/sdc1 device.

 Verify the new storage poolThe new storage pool appears in the storage list on the left after a few seconds.
 Verify the size is reported as expected, 458.20 GB Free in this example.
-Verify thefield reports the new storage pool as Active.Select the storage pool.
-In thefield, click the check box.
+Verify the State field reports the new storage pool as Active.Select the storage pool.
+In the Autostart field, click the On Boot check box.
 This will make sure the storage device starts whenever the

 Figure 12.5.
 Storage list confirmationThe storage pool is now created, close the Connection Details window.